peterthiemann/uniqueness/kindly/pldi20-rebuttal.md

     | ....

 - In Rust, many primitives are written using unsafe code which is then abstracted.
-Such unsafe code can be then proven correct (cf RustBelt).
+Such unsafe code can be then proven correct (see RustBelt).
-  Affe does allow using abstraction in a similar way, but is much more limited and doesn't provide such a language-integrate mechanism.
+  Affe aims to use module abstraction in a similar way, but is much more limited and doesn't provide such a language-integrate unsafe mechanism.

+- Affe's semantics is similar to ML: pass by reference and GC.
+  Many linear languages, and Rust in particular, supports very precise control over memory structures and call conventions which we do not aim to provide.